Up to 900 Pfizer staff reject Labour Court recommendation on pensions

 The Labour court recommendation didn’t object to Pfizer’s move away from the defined benefits arrangement but included enhanced terms and transitional arrangement for workers.

-However, workers in Pfizer’s Ringaskiddy and Little Island plants in Co Cork, as well as some staff in finance and sales in the company’s Dublin headquarters, have rejected the proposal.
+However, workers in Pfizer’s Ringaskiddy and Little Island plants in Co Cork, as well as a “handful” of staff in shared services and commercial operations employed in Dublin, have rejected the proposal.

 Pfizer said on Wednesday that it was “disappointed that the unions have balloted and rejected the Labour Court recommendation”.